Tyler the Creator has stayed true to his own personal taste and sense of style over the years.

 Golf le Fleur x Converse “Quilted Velvet” (2019)

-Releasing on May 17th – the same day that Tyler’s IGOR album dropped, the Golf le Fleur x Converse “Quilted Velvet” capsule is composed of two different colorings of the One Star, as well as a CT 70 High.
+Releasing on May 17th – the same day that Tyler’s IGOR album dropped, the Golf le Fleur x Converse “Quilted Velvet” capsule was composed of two different colorings of the One Star, as well as a CT 70 High.

 Featuring royal shades of red, tan and purple, the One Stars are accented with a tonal le Fleur branding at the sides, while the CT 70s incorporates a playful flower motif.